-I am teaching Ling120B in the winter quarter 2013.
-All of the material for the classes is distributed through MyUCLA.
+I am teaching Ling 1 and Ling 20 in the fall quarter 2013.
+All of the material for the classes is distributed through CCLE.

 Here is an overview of my recent work organized by topic.
 Comments are very welcome.
-A complete list including earlier work can be found in my MCV.
+A complete list including earlier work can be found in my CV

 Asymmetries in Conjunct Agreement